haghard/mongo-query-streams/README.md

 Mongo query language

 Design goals:
-  To provide mongo query creation in type safe manner (dsl, combinators api).
+  * To provide mongo query creation in type safe manner
+  * Write resource safe code
-  Be able to use compositionality, expressiveness of scalaz-streams as advantage in mongo querying process.
+  * Be able to use compositionality, expressiveness of scalaz-streams as advantage in mongo querying

 There are several way to create mongo query in type safe manner and treat it like a scalaz-stream process